Mobile game localization: Insights from a Department Lead

 Important factors for a successful mobile game localization strategy

-From Denis’s experience, in addition to a localization platform like Gridly, there are several factors that contribute to a successful game localization strategy.
+From Denis’s experience, in addition to a video game localization tool like Gridly, there are several factors that contribute to a successful game localization strategy.
 These include technical preparation, language selection, a lean team with effective processes, and localization quality assurance.

 Technical preparation